What is a Proctologist? Their Role & When to See a "Butt Doctor"

 Conditions & Diseases Treated by Proctologists

-Proctologists diagnose and treat a variety of conditions affecting the rectum, anus, and lower gastrointestinal tract.
+Proctologists diagnose and treat a variety of conditions affecting the lower digestive tract and GI tract, including the rectum, anus, and related structures.
 Some of the common conditions they encounter include:

-• Hemorrhoids: Swollen and inflamed veins in the anus or lower rectum, which can cause pain, bleeding, and discomfort.
+• Hemorrhoids: Swollen and inflamed veins in the anal canal or lower rectum, which can cause pain, bleeding, and discomfort.

-• Anal fissures: Small tears or cracks in the skin around the anus, leading to pain and bleeding during bowel movements.
+• Anal fissures: Small tears or cracks in the skin around the anal canal, leading to pain and bleeding during bowel movements.

 • Rectal prolapse: A condition where the rectum protrudes through the anus, often causing discomfort and difficulty with bowel movements.

-• Anal fistulas: Abnormal connections or tunnels between the anus and the skin around it, which can lead to recurrent infections and abscesses.
+• Anal fistulas: Abnormal connections or tunnels between the anal canal and the skin around it, which can lead to recurrent infections and abscesses.

-• Colon and rectal cancer: Cancers that develop in the colon, rectum, or anus, requiring specialized treatment and management.
+• Colon and rectal cancer: Cancers that develop in the colon, rectum, or anus, involving the uncontrolled growth of abnormal cells in these areas and requiring specialized treatment and management.

 • Inflammatory bowel disease (IBD): Conditions like Crohn’s disease and ulcerative colitis affect the digestive system and require ongoing care from specialists equipped to manage these diseases through both surgical and non-surgical treatments.